jackhistorynorton/Minnesota-History/1133-syllabus-fa18.md

 Office: Fine Arts Building, F 2204 (In the little hallway connecting Science and College Services - red section of [*this map*](http://www.normandale.edu/directory/campus-maps-and-directions/fine-arts) upper right corner)

-**Office Hours:** Monday & Wednesday, noon to 1:30 pm.
-Tuesday and Thursday, 10:30 to noon.
+**Office Hours:** Monday and Wednesday 10-11 am and 2-3 pm.
+Tuesday and Thursday, 11:30 - noon.
 Also, by appointment: we can always set up a time to chat 9 a.m. to 6 p.m. by phone or video (skype google+, facetime).

 **Course Policies**

 **Attendance- Attendance is required!** I will take attendance every day starting on the second week of class.
-As an incentive for regular attendance, those students miss no classes will earn a bonus of 4% on their final grade.
-Missing more than one class will result in a deduction in your final grade.
+As an incentive for regular attendance, those students who turn in on all their assignment on time and get an A in good citizenship are eligible for a 3% bonus  on their final grade.
+Missing more than one week of class will result in a deduction in your final grade.

 **E-Learning- What you need to know**– *You must use your student email for all emails to me*.
 The due dates for assignments are nonnegotiable  (see the Calendar in D2L).
 To succeed in this course you will need to:

 - Navigate the Normandale Library website successfully.